mario-gellrich-zhaw/spatial_data_analysis/README.md

 ## Python Geocoding Addresses

 Geocoding is the process of converting addresses into geographic coordinates.
-This section explains how to use Python libraries to geocode addresses, which can then be used for spatial analysis or mapping.
+This section explains how to use the GeoAdmin API and Python libraries to geocode addresses, which can then be used for spatial analysis or mapping.

 ## Python Nearest Neighbor Analysis